Could A Green Mortgage Get Landlord's A Better Deal?

 Some lenders offer further advances for landlords to renovate their existing properties, raising their EPC rating and improving the energy efficiency of their rentals.
 From there, it’s possible that your mortgage rate could be recalculated to incorporate the discount.

-If you’re a landlord who is considering this kind of mortgage, please get in touch.
-We can help you seek out those great deals that might be a little bit harder to find.
+If you’re a landlord who is considering a buy-to-let mortgage, don't hesitate to get in touch with our specialist team.
+We can help you seek out those great green mortgage deals that might be a little bit harder to find on your own.

 Always seek reliable advice

-As with most mortgages, but particularly with offers that are newer to the market, it is always recommended you seek advice from a trusted professional advisor.
+As with most mortgages, but particularly with offers that are newer to the market, it is always recommended you seek advice from a trusted, professional mortgage advisor.

 The Lending Channel is here to help.
-We get to know you and your specific needs.
-We’ll use our expertise and connections to find you the best deal available, tailored to your specific circumstances, saving you time and money.
+We take time to get to know all our customers and their specific needs.
+We’ll use our expertise and connections to find you the best type of mortgage deal available, tailored to your specific circumstances, saving you both time and money.